deepikagarg01/AI-Quaranteams/README.md

 ![TensorFlow_Diagram](documents/TensorFlow_Diagram.gif)

 ## Long Description
-AI Quaranteam in a complete solution for capturing social distancing violation happening in an area .
-This can be teamed up to find the violations happening in other areas and get the cumulative data .Based on the alarming situation in each area their respective Local Administrators can be informed using a Text Message/Email Services .
-We can compare the statistics of different areas and figure out which region needs more attention based on the active cases and new violations happening .
+AI Quaranteam in a complete solution for capturing social distance violation happening in an area.
+This can be teamed up to find violations happening in other areas and get the cumulative data.
+Based on the alarming situation in each area their respective Local Administrators can be informed using a Text Message/Email Services.
+We can compare the statistics of different areas and figure out which region needs more attention based on the active cases and new violations happening.
-Solution can be described in 3 Sections
+Solution can be described in 3 Sections:

 ### Section -1
-Model for Object Detection, where Camera feed will be an input to the model for detection of  violations based on the distance set by the user as a minimum required  distance .
+Model for Object Detection, where Camera feed will be an input to the model for detection of  violations based on the distance set by the user as a minimum required  distance.
 The data will be analysed per frame and can be stored in central server/repository.
-The Model is based on python tensor flow neural networks .
-Model has been trained by providing various images and manually labelling the images to differentiate between human and other objects.For object detection in a video feed , openCv has been used to get the camera perspective and perspective transformation for finding the minimum distance required for social distancing.We are using condense matrix implementation for identifying the distance between many objects detected within a particular frame.If the distance is less than the threshold value , violation count increases.
+The Model is based on python tensor flow neural networks.
+Model has been trained by providing various images and manually labelling the images to differentiate between human and other objects.
+For object detection in a video feed, openCv has been used to get the camera perspective and perspective transformation for finding the minimum distance required for social distancing.
+We are using condense matrix implementation for identifying the distance between many objects detected within a particular frame.
+If the distance is less than the threshold value, violation count increases.

 ### Section -2
 User Interface

 Authorized user can view the data using our website.
-On Successful user login , google AP will request for the user location and display the user's location data (user location is a default location).
-Other Regions data can be seen by selecting the location on google map .
+On Successful user login, google AP will request for the user location and display the user's location data (user location is a default location).
+Other Regions data can also be seen by selecting the location on google map.
 Based on the region selection the data will fetched from central server along with the live feed.
-Statistics of different regions can be compared .
+Statistics of different regions can be compared.
 For alarming situations SMS/Email can be sent to the designated person.

 Mobile App and QR Code

-For Easy Handling QR code and  Android Mobile Application has been created .
-User can view the violations on mobile phones .
+For Easy Handling QR code and  Android Mobile Application has been created.
+User can view the violations on mobile phones.

 ### Section -3
 Data Filtration

-Raw Data obtained from Section-1 is stored in central server/db/repository .
-When end-user requests to view the statistics from UI , raw data is fetched for requested location  from central server and  cumulative data is prepared using Global API's which gives the information about the current cases within the requested area , zone information .
+Raw Data obtained from Section-1 is stored in central server/db/repository.
+When end-user requests to view the statistics from UI, raw data is fetched for requested location  from central server and  cumulative data is prepared using Global API's which gives the information about the current cases within the requested area, zone information.

 ## Project RoadMap
 The RoadMap  defines the timelines and Upcoming Features